-Season Pork Belly: Combine kosher salt and ground black pepper in a small bowl.
-Place pork belly on a large plate and score, criss-crossed, on the fat side (being careful not to cut into the meat, just the fat cap) and rub all over with the dry rub.
+Season Pork Belly: Combine 1 teaspoon kosher salt and ¼ teaspoon ground black pepper in a small bowl.
+Place 1 - 1 ½ pounds pork belly on a large plate and score, criss-crossed, on the fat side (being careful not to cut into the meat, just the fat cap) and rub all over with the salt and pepper (add more, if needed).

 Bake: Place pork belly in a large cast iron skillet, fat side up.
 Cook pork belly, middle rack and uncovered, for 50 minutes; baste halfway through.

-Lower Temp: Drop oven temperature to 250 degrees F. and cook for another 40-60 minutes.
+Lower Temp: Drop oven temperature to 250℉ and cook for another 40-60 minutes.
 Feel free to baste one more time.
 Remove from oven and let cool.

-Make Broth: Meanwhile, add olive oil to Dutch Oven and bring to medium-high heat.
-Add shallots and garlic, stir and let cook until fragrant, about 1 minute.
-Add lemongrass and ginger, stir for about 30 seconds and then add in the chicken stock.
+Make Broth: Meanwhile, add 2 tablespoons olive oil to Dutch Oven and bring to medium-high heat.
+Add 2 teaspoons shallots and 2 teaspoons garlic cloves, stir and let cook until fragrant, about 1 minute.
+Add 1 ½ teaspoons fresh ginger and 1 teaspoon lemongrass, stir for about 30 seconds and then add in 64 ounces chicken stock.
 Stir.
-Bring stock to a simmer and then add soy sauce, sesame oil, rice wine vinegar, lemon juice and salt.
+Bring stock to a simmer and then add 2 ½ tablespoons soy sauce, 1 teaspoon rice wine vinegar, 1 teaspoon lemon juice, ¾ teaspoon kosher salt and ¼ teaspoon sesame oil.
 Let simmer.

-Cook Noodles: Add your carrots, mushrooms and ramen noodles to broth, let cook until noodles are al dente, about 5-7 minutes (or according to package instructions).
+Cook Noodles: Add the carrots, mushrooms and 6 ounces ramen noodles to the broth, let cook until noodles are al dente, about 5-7 minutes (or according to package instructions).

 Build Bowls: Divide broth and noodles between four bowls.
-Add pork belly slices, poached egg, braised bok choy (if using) and any other topping to each bowl.
+Add pork belly slices, green onions, poached egg, braised bok choy (if using) and any other topping to each bowl.

 Notes